codeclimate/ruby-test-reporter/README.md

 Please contact hello@codeclimate.com if you need any assistance setting this up.

-## Known Issues

-If you run a library like WebMock or VCR to capture network activity, you may have issues with the Gem reporting.

-We have found the following workarounds:

-VCR:
+## Help!
+Your gem is raising a ...

+### VCR::Errors::UnhandledHTTPRequestError

+Add the following to your spec or test helper:

+        VCR.configure do |config|
+          # your existing configuration
           config.ignore_hosts 'codeclimate.com'

-WebMock:
+        end

+### WebMock::NetConnectNotAllowedError

+Add the following to your spec or test helper:

         WebMock.disable_net_connect!(:allow => "codeclimate.com")

-That will configure these libraries to allow Code Climate traffic through.
-If you are still having issues please let us know by leaving an issue on this repo or contacting hello@codeclimate.com.
+### Other communication failures

+If you are using a web stubbing library similar to VCR or WebMock which prevent external requests during test runs, you will need configure these libraries to allow Code Climate to make external requests.

 ## Contributions